vivo-community/vivo-data-distribution-api/docs/Developers_Notes.md

 * Create a deploy profile.
 Only require signing if that profile is used.
 	* Can we make it so `deploy` is the default target for that profile?

+* Create a written process for release, including site.

+* Create a written process for starting a new SNAPSHOT.

 * Move the site deployment from `deploy` to `site-deploy`.
 	* Then, can I safely do these commands?
 		* `mvn clean site`